 The ordinance also includes requirements for the construction timing, distribution, appearance, and size of inclusionary units, to ensure these units are comparable to other units in the same development.
 When the calculation of inclusionary requirements results in a fraction, developers may pay a fee in lieu of providing a full unit.
 Developers of rental development projects may also opt to pay the in-lieu fee or construct the inclusionary units off site within the City.
 Additionally, housing units 840 square feet or less are exempt from this ordinance, and developers may request a hardship exception or a modification of requirements for innovation.
-This ordinance was last updated in 2018 in response to stakeholder input on constraints, and the City has received positive input on its changes.
-The current requirements do not pose a constraint to development.
+This ordinance was last updated in 2018 in response to stakeholder input on constraints.
+While there are no metrics since updating our Inclusionary Ordinance in November 2018, the City has heard in conversations with multiple developers that they like the format and flexibility that it creates.
+There has been a significant increase in development proposals subject to the Inclusionary Housing requirements since the Inclusionary Housing Ordinance update in 2018.
+This response indicates that the current Inclusionary Housing Ordinance does not present an obstacle to development.
+The current requirements do not pose a constraint to development of housing for all income levels.